HealthengineAU/laravel-easy-aws/README.md

 The queue configuration for AWS SQS has also been modified to use these cached credentials.
 This means you don't need to add a key or secret for that client - if using SQS as your queue driver.
 Also **please note** that  the `prefix` configuration key is not used because it is redundant, you'll need to prepend the value of `prefix` to `queue`.

+## DynamoDB Client

+The DynamoDB client config file is located in `config/dynamodb.php`

 ## License